 ‘What is addiction, really?
 It is a sign, a signal, a symptom of distress.
 It is a language that tells us about a plight that must be understood.’
 Alice Miller

-Addiction is a state of mind in which someone engages in excessive alcohol or drug use, or in behaviours such as gambling or sex addiction, where the rewarding effects reinforce the behaviour by activating the pleasure centres on the brain.
+Addiction is a state of mind in which someone engages in excessive alcohol or drug use, or in behaviours such as gambling or porn addiction, where the rewarding effects reinforce the behaviour by activating the pleasure centres on the brain.
 There may then be a compelling incentive to repeat, despite highly damaging consequences.

 These complex systems of reward and reinforcement, motivation and memory may mean that the suffer has limited control over their using behaviour.
 This can further disrupt everyday activities such as relationships and work or school obligations.
 Because addiction affects the brain’s executive capacity, individuals who develop an addiction may not be aware that their conduct is causing problems for themselves and others.
 This is despite the physical and psychological harm through escalating use as the body tolerates greater exposure to the activity of choice.